SquareSR/Testing-Red-Classic/red-classic/README.md

 5F - Clerk on the left hand side
 - Buy  16 X Accuracy
-- Buy   2 X Special  	(do NOT buy guard spec, must be x-special)
+- Buy   1 X Special ----- do NOT buy guard spec, must be an X-Special
-- Buy   8 X Speed
+- Buy   9 X Speed

 Take the elevator to the first floor.